batiste/gemma-learn-blop/README.md

 This project demonstrates a complete end-to-end pipeline for adapting a general-purpose Large Language Model (Gemma 2B-IT) to a custom, domain-specific programming language (DSL) called Blop.

-While this repository focuses on a programming language, the methodology represents an example other uses.
-This pipeline could be used to inject specialized internal knowledge—such as proprietary APIs, complex compliance documentation, or private knowledge bases—directly into a lightweight, local LLM.
+While this repository focuses on a programming language, the methodology represents an example for any other uses.
+This pipeline could be used to inject specialized internal knowledge: proprietary APIs, complex compliance documentation, or private knowledge bases—directly into a lightweight, specialized heling agent, etc.

 ## Technical Overview

-The training objective was to achieve high-fidelity code generation while minimizing "pre-training interference"—where the model reverts to standard JavaScript or Python patterns.
+The training objective was to teach the model what Blop was and to achieve some simple code generation while minimizing "pre-training interference"—where the model reverts to standard JavaScript or Python patterns.
 By isolating the Blop syntax during training, the model learns to prioritize specialized rules over its general-purpose knowledge.

+The question I wanted answered was:

+>>> What is Blop?

+>>> Generate me a Blop Component that displays a list of users

 ### Key Blop Syntax Features